aemdevopssudip/EKS-aws-ALB-ingress/README.md

 ## Steps after creating IAM roles for eks-cluster, workernode, vpc, public-private subnets, NAT gateway, EKS cluster and worker node setup, install kubectl, eksctl, helm :

+## Add the eks-charts to helm repository and Update your local repo to make sure that you have the most recent charts

-## helm repo add eks https://aws.github.io/eks-charts
+   #helm repo add eks https://aws.github.io/eks-charts
    #helm repo update

 ## Tags on subnets